discordjs/guide/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question/General support request
-about: Ask questions about discord.js in Discord - https://discord.gg/bRCvFy9
+about: This template is for asking questions about the guide.
 labels: 'type: question'
 ---

 <!--
-**If you have specific questions about discord.js library usage, please ask in the Discord Server** https://discord.gg/bRCvFy9
+**If you have any questions about the discord.js library usage, please ask them in the Discord Server instead.** https://discord.gg/bRCvFy9
 -->